emilianoberon10/emilianoberon10/README.md

 :small_blue_diamond: I’m interested in working with ReactJS, FireBase, MongoDB also in UI/UX desing with AdobeXD and Figma.

-:small_blue_diamond: Currently learning ReactJS and no SQL data bases.
+:small_blue_diamond: Currently deepening my knowledge of ReactJS, API's and pattern designs.

 📫 Reach me on [my portfolio](https://github.com/emilianoberon10/) ( WORKING ON )